rfc's entry-level farm internship program

 The Internship is a hands-on learning experience.
 The vast majority of your time will be spent learning by doing.
 You will train alongside your mentor and independently to develop skills while accomplishing daily tasks that move your host farm along through the season.

 Rogue Farm Corps works closely with farm mentors to provide you with a skill-based curriculum that is unique to your host farm.
-Our Chapter Coordinators will conduct formal on-site evaluations with interns and host farmers to ensure that your education and training goals are being met.
+Our Chapter Coordinators will conduct formal on-site evaluations and skill assessments with interns and host farmers to ensure that your education and training goals are being met.

-To augment your training and learning at your host farm, you will join other interns for classes, on-farm workshops, farm tours, discussion circles and potlucks throughout the agricultural region.
+To augment your training and learning at your host farm, you will join other interns in your local region for classes that teach practical skills as well as foundational concepts and knowledge, farm tours, discussion circles and potlucks throughout the agricultural region.
 These are led by Rogue Farm Corps staff, agricultural professionals, and expert farmers.
-You can expect a variety of teaching approaches, from traditional classroom settings to experiential on-farm settings.
+You can expect a variety of teaching approaches and locations, from traditional classroom settings to experiential on-farm settings.

 Independent Projects (~1-2 hours per week)

 During the course of the farming season, every intern will complete an independent project, submit a report and make a short presentation at the end-of-season Closing Dinner.
 Examples of previous independent projects include raising a small flock of ducks for market, constructing a root crop storage room, developing recipe cards for market customers, and building an outdoor cob oven.

 The Internship Program begins somewhere between March 15 and April 15 and concludes somewhere between October 15 and October 31 depending on your host farm.